 - Four elective course credits from approved lists of core and cognate courses, including two credits in each of the following two categories.
 Students may use no more than one cognate course credit for each category.
 (See the ENVS website for course lists and more about core and cognate courses.)
 No more than one of these four course credits may be in the student’s major.

 - Environmental Science, Engineering, and Math: courses that build understanding and knowledge of scientific methods and theories, and explore how these can be applied in identifying and addressing environmental challenges.
 At least one of the courses in this category must have a laboratory component.

-Haverford students interested in the ES Minor should plan their course schedule with the Haverford Director of Environmental Studies in consultation with their major advisor.
-In choosing electives, we encourage students to reach beyond their major, and to include mostly intermediate or advanced courses.
+Haverford students interested in the ENVS minor should plan their course schedule with the ENVS Chair in consultation with their major advisor.
+In choosing electives, students should aim to include mostly intermediate or advanced courses.

 Concentrations and Interdisciplinary Minors

-Environmental Studies contributes to the following concentrations and interdisciplinary minors at Haverford:
+Environmental Studies contributes to the following concentrations and interdisciplinary minors: